Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: Is there parking available for residence hall students?

-A:Yes, you will need to purchase an “RH” permit which allows you to park in any of the lots designated for the residence halls on campus.
+A:Yes, however it is limited.
+We recommend that you leave your car at home unless you absolutely need to have it here.
+You will need to purchase an “RH” permit which allows you to park in any of the lots designated for the residence halls on campus.
 Brewster residents should purchase a “DH” permit which allows parking in the Brewster specific parking lots nearest the hall.
 For more information on parking, visit www.ewu.edu/parking or call Parking Services at 509-359-7275.

 Q: How big is my room, and how much storage space will I have?